Moving Averages, the Golden Cross and the Death Cross

 It is important to remember that moving averages are indicators that follow the price with a certain delay and have no predictive value.
 This means that both crossovers will provide confirmation of trend reversal when it has already occurred.
 The delay is greater, the longer the period on which the MA is based (100 days, 200 days).

 Let’s take a practical example.
-Let’s say you follow the Buy the Dip strategy, i.e. you buy when prices are at their lowest.
-This usually happens at the end of a bear market, just before the golden cross where the short-term MA exceeds the long-term one.
+Let’s say you follow the buy-the-dip strategy, i.e., you intend to buy a certain asset when its price reaches a low point.
+This usually happens at the end of a bear market, just before the golden cross, where the short-term moving average exceeds the long-term moving average.

-So a golden cross does not correspond to the lowest price of the period, from which the bull market then starts.
-That price, that dip, has already passed!
+So, a golden cross does not correspond to the lowest price of the period, from which the bull market starts.
+When the cross occurs, the dip has already passed!

 If we take the chart of the Nike stock during the 2020 crisis, we see that in a few months a death cross was succeeded by a golden cross.
 This is precisely the Whipsaw effect we saw above.

-These cases teach us some useful practices to avoid errors and cognitive biases given by these crossovers:
+These examples can be used to extrapolate some guidelines to be followed to avoid errors and cognitive biases given by these high crossovers:

-- Combine several Technical Analysis indicators to confirm signals
+• It combines several Technical Analysis indicators to confirm signals;

-- Before starting, prepare a trading strategy, but above all an exit strategy, a plan B.
+• Before you start, prepare a trading strategy, but above all, an exit strategy, a plan B;

-- Check that the trading volume is consistent with the crossover
+• Check that the trade volume is consistent with the crossover;